MichaelJL3/MulticoreProgramming/lab1/README.md

+lab1.cpp  - holds the main function, the testing functions lab1.h    - holds many macros, struct/functions definitions and includes

+datastructs > holds threadsafe datastructures (log is an optional conditional ds)
-lab1.cpp  - holds the main function, the testing functions lab1.h    - holds many macros, struct/functions definitions and includes hashmap.h - holds the templated threadsafekeyvaluestore class queue.h   - holds the templated threadsafelistenerqueue class log.h 	  - holds a string log class used for the debug mode makefile  - used to compile and execute the code readme.md
+	hashmap.h - holds the templated threadsafekeyvaluestore class queue.h   - holds the templated threadsafelistenerqueue class log.h 	  - holds a string log class used for the debug mode

+conditionalAddon > holds extra files for conditional compiles
+	compare.hpp - holds the functions for comparing run time of: T(1) - T(n)
+	efficient.hpp - holds the function for running a test iteration in main

+makefile  - used to compile and execute the code readme.md